gkorpal/gkorpal.github.io/_pages/jottings.md

 ## Julia

 Julia is a modern programming language that was developed to combine readability, speed, and scalability in one tool.
 It readily adopts cool features from other languages like [its amazing package manager](https://www.youtube.com/watch?v=HgFmiT5p0zU) `Pkg` inspired by Rust's `cargo`.
-I learned the basics from this tutorial: https://github.com/JuliaAcademy/JuliaProgrammingForNervousBeginners
+One can learn the basics from this tutorial: https://github.com/JuliaAcademy/JuliaProgrammingForNervousBeginners

 If new to programming, consider solving some of these exercises:
 - CodeAbby: https://www.codeabbey.com/